 Average temperates in May are between 70 and 85, which is warm, but not boiling hot like Morocco can get in July.
 There are so many great cities to eat, experience the culture, and enjoy the medina.
 The seaside town of Essaouira is great for beach days, while Marrakech is good for eating and culture, and then there is the great Sahara desert for great views.

-However my favourite place to visit in Morocco is the “blue city” or Chefchousen.
+However my favourite place to visit in Morocco is the “blue city” or Chefchouen.
 You’ve likely seen Chefchouen on Instagram.
-It’s the city that is completely painted blue, and is absolutely mesmerizing to walk around.
+It’s the city that is completely painted blue, and is absolutely mesmerising to walk around.
 If you head to Morocco in May, make sure to head to Chefchouen (you’ll even stay cooler here with all the blue paint!).